Bengo-Hub/bengobox-erp-api/docs/manual-deployment-guide.md

 git clone https://github.com/Bengo-Hub/devops-k8s.git
 cd devops-k8s

-# Verify you can access the applications
+# Verify you can access the API application
 ls -la apps/erp-api/
-ls -la apps/erp-ui/
 ```

 **If any prerequisite fails, stop here and resolve the issue before proceeding.**